An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Modelling the - correlation

-where $a_{\rm \SiIII}$, $a_{\rm Ly\alpha-\SiIII}$ and $k_{\rm ref}$ are the free parameters.
-The exponential terms capture the scale dependence of both the line broadening and the spatial variations in the silicon abundance and \SiIII\ fraction.
+where $a_{\rm auto}$, $a_{\rm cross}$, $k_{\rm auto}$ and $k_{\rm cross}$ are the free parameters.
+The exponential terms capture the scale dependence of the line broadening and the spatial variations in the silicon abundance and \SiIII\ fraction, and also allow for decorrelation of the \SiIII\ and \Lya\ absorption in the cross power spectrum oscillations (we will show later that $k_{\rm cross}$ is always negative in our models).
 In the next section we shall demonstrate Eq.~(\ref{eq:model}) provides good approximation to our numerical simulations.